-But we’ve seen many leaders rise to the challenge.
-We’ve seen them embrace change, experiment rapidly and risk getting it wrong.
-This is exactly the trait our pre-COVID research identified as the mother trait of effective digital leadership.
+This is exactly the trait Catalyst's research has identified as the mother trait of effective digital leadership.

 It’s OK to fail.
 Especially the first time.
 And everyone is in the same boat.
 Even charity leaders with the most digital experience are having to embrace change and experiment.

 And Catalyst is here to support you.
 We’ve analysed the traits and capabilities of successful digital leaders, and matched them to the current situational concerns of charity leaders.
 Here we present our findings as practical guidance.

 Concern #1: “I don’t know enough about tech and digital”